johanBlad/kr-22-web-analytics/README.md

 ### Page statistics
 - What pages are the most common start of each session?
 - What pages are the most common end of each session?
-- What pages has the longest read time?
+- What pages have the longest read time?
 - What pages are most common visisted pages overall?
 - What pages are the most common visisted pages over sessions?
 - What pages are the most common visisted pages over unique users?
+- What ratio of sessions come in from Facebook
+- Of visitors coming from Facebook, what pages do they land on?

 ### Motion statistics
 - What motions are most common visisted motions overall?